lisadunlap/natural-adv-examples/README.md

 * eval and crop check files for CLIP
 * UI for labeling images

+### Crop Check
+This simply does a 10 crop of the image and the classficiation is considered correct if any of the crop is classified correctly.

+`python clip_eval_crop.py --model RN50`

+### UI
 This is a UI I made to double check whether the images are valid.
 On the left is the original image and on the right is the image after preprocessing.
 ![Crop](crop_error.png)